zik-uralov/daily-jokes/joke_history.md

 A full one, in case he gets thirsty, and an empty one, in case he doesn't.
 - 2025-10-29 21:12:04: The generation of random numbers is too important to be left to chance.
 - 2025-10-29 21:12:15: Being a self-taught developer is almost the same as being a cut neck chicken because you have no sense of direction in the beginning.
+- 2025-10-29 21:12:26: I've got a really good UDP joke to tell you but I don’t know if you'll get it.